Sawors/Simple-Youtube-Downloader/README.md

 For the moment you have to perform the installation by hand, an installer should be provided at one time.

 #### Windows :
-- On windows place the ytdl.exe in a proper directory, for instance `C:\Program Files\Simple Youtube Downloader\`.
+- On Windows place the ytdl.exe in a proper directory, for instance `C:\Program Files\Simple Youtube Downloader\`.
 - After this go to your environement variables and edit `Path` to add the directory where ytdl.exe is installed. [how to edit environement variables on Windows](https://www.wikihow.com/Change-the-PATH-Environment-Variable-on-Windows)
 - Usually you will have to restart you computer for this change to take effect